 “Frank and another had hold of a plank.
 They swore they’d be damned before they was took as pirates and chained to the oars of a Spanish galley.
 Or worse.
 So I swam to them.

 “We made for the shore of Darien [Panama].
 I rode the plank while they kicked mightily.
-Frank sayt he had friends there who would aid us.
-Enemies to Spain, who kept theirselves well hid.
+Frank sayt he had friends there who would help us.
+Enemies to Spain, they kept theirselves well hid.

-“I guessed we would have a long walk to find them, and no food.
-Sailors may hate to lose cats to the sea, but when they’ve no vittles they’ll eat us.
-And my tail was fresh roasted!”
+“I guessed we would have a long walk to find them.
+Sailors may hate to lose us cats to the sea, but when they’ve no vittles they’ll eat us!
+And my tail was fresh roasted.”

-Then Nero sayt he would conclude his tale when next we met at the Cats’ Field.
+Then Nero sayt he would conclude his tale when next we met at our Field.

 Nero told me Frank had courted a London girl.
-He came home from a voyage and saw she’d waxed fat with a kit in her belly, so they ran to get the piece of paper that says you can wed.
+He came home from a voyage and saw she’d waxed fat with a kit in her belly, so they ran to get the paper that says you can be wed.
 As men and women must, else they are shamed.

-When he gave his Guinea name, the clerk arrkst, “How do I write that?”
-And then, “Have you been baptised?
+When he gave his Guinea name, the clerk arrkst, “Have you been baptised?
 What name was given you then?”

-The clerk, hearing him swear like a true Christian, was assuaged and writ Frank Mariner.
+And the clerk, hearing him swear like a true Christian, writ Frank Mariner.
 An excellent name.